frdwhite24/nvim/README.md

 - Fill out the rest of this Readme (with screenshots)!
 Take inspo from [AstroNvim](https://github.com/AstroNvim/AstroNvim/blob/main/README.md)
-- Enhance the "out of the box" functionality (improve initial startup with makefile by adding prereqs, headless neovim startup to make sure plugins, treesitter parsers and language servers are all installed)
+- Enhance the "out of the box" functionality (improve initial startup with makefile by adding prerequisites, headless neovim startup to make sure plugins, treesitter parsers and language servers are all installed)
 - Record startup time and incrementally improve it
 - Pull out all the todos into a checklist in the readme